Skip to main content

 statusMeaning

 readyActionable work.
-Defaults to assigned to the calling agent unless assigned_agent_id is explicitly set.
+Defaults to assigned to the calling agent unless assigned_actor_id is explicitly set to another actor or the pool.

 inboxA finding or recommendation for the human to triage.
-Unassigned by default.
+Assigned to the workspace owner’s user actor by default.

 Use source_key when the follow-up comes from a stable external object so duplicates collapse to the original task.